souvikpng/seamless-mod-swiper/README.md

 This application requires a Nexus Mods API key for functionality.

-I know nothing about programming, and as such the code has been written entirely by AI (at least for the time being).
-However, I'm confident about its functionality on top of it being a simple tool.
-No hard feelings if this is a dealbreaker, I suggest moving on.
-Expect this tool to be frequently refined and updated.

 **Data & Persistence**

 * The Nexus Mods API key is kept in memory only and is not persisted.